-The Dash series was prefigured by the making, over the years, of a number of playlets inhouse at WCA.
+The Dash Dash Dash series of short plays was prefigured by the making, over the years, of a number of playlets inhouse at Wimbledon College of Arts.
 These, I felt, were largely successful and it occurred to me that the whole production process, featuring new material, could be exported to a commercial venue.

 The programme for the Dash Omnibus show contained the following statement:

 While the plays may be satisfactorily viewed as singles they will also combine in a manner that will reveal hitherto unforeseen affinities.

 Each play is written after its predecessor has been performed.